FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Methodology

 \subsubsection{Ground Truth Samples}

 We use a combination of datasets and health advisories from government agencies in the United States, for both water and fish tissue samples.
-These are summarized in Table \ref{tab:dataset_summary} (details in supplement).
+These are summarized in Table \ref{tab:dataset_summary} (details in appendix).

-We utilize both fish and water data, as they provide snapshots of PFAS contamination with different contexts.
-For example, fish accumulate PFAS over time, serving as longer-term indicators of water contamination and providing insights into potential exposure risks to anglers \cite{EWGstudy2023}, whereas water sampling provides a measure of PFAS contamination at a specific place and time.
+We use both fish and water samples: fish reflect longer-term accumulation relevant to exposure risk, while water samples capture localized contamination at a given time \cite{EWGstudy2023}.
 Our analysis primarily uses fish data due to the nationally representative extent.

 Furthermore, PFAS concentrations are measured as continuous values in these samples, with individual measurements for different species of PFAS.
 We binarize PFAS concentration measurements into above (1) or below (0) health advisory thresholds, such as the EPA's Fish and Shellfish Advisory Program health thresholds \cite{Contaminants_to_Monitor_in_Fish_and_Shellfish_Advisory_Programs_2024}.
 In particular, we use the cumulative metric called the Hazard Index, which assesses combined risk from individual PFAS compounds by summing their concentration-to-threshold ratios \cite{epa_hazard_index_2023}.
 Note that for fish train/test data, this yields 775 above-threshold (89.5\%) and 91 below-threshold (10.5\%) samples, reflecting a critical real-world imbalance.
-For completeness, we also experimented with an alternative labeling scheme using three classes (see supplement).
+For completeness, we also experimented with an alternative labeling scheme using three classes (see appendix).